lookit/lookit-docs/docs/source/community-study-review-checklists-self.rst

 When you start a new study, we recommend making it non-discoverable while you pilot.
 That way you can take your time fixing any issues that come up during piloting.
-Once it's discoverable, it will be listed on the Lookit "studies" page and email announcements will be sent out to all families with a child who's eligible.
+Once it's discoverable, it will be listed on the CHS "studies" page and email announcements will be sent out to all families with a child who's eligible.

--  If you want your study posted on the Lookit studies page once you start collecting data, is the “discoverable” box checked?
+-  If you want your study posted on the CHS studies page once you start collecting data, is the “discoverable” box checked?
 If you don’t (because you want to pilot or recruit only from your own database), is it unchecked?